Newsletter Signup x

 Childhood non-Hodgkin lymphoma lymphoma includes all types of lymphoma except Hodgkin lymphoma.
 It is the most common lymphoma in children (1).
 There are two main types of non-Hodgkin lymphoma: B-cell non-Hodgkin lymphoma (including Burkitt lymphoma), which usually arises in lymph nodes of the neck or the abdomen, and T-cell non-Hodgkin lymphoma, which arises in the thymus which is located in the chest above the heart.
 This difference is important as B-cell and T-cell non-Hodgkin lymphomas require different types of chemotherapy treatment.

-Molly was diagnosed with non-Hodgkin lymphoma when she was eight years old.
+Lenny was diagnosed with T-Cell non-Hodgkin lymphoma when she was eight years old.

 Non-Hodgkin Lymphoma cancer symptoms in children include: